Speech Denoising by Accumulating Per-Frequency Modeling Fluctuations: Introduction

-The current state-of-the-art method, called Deep Feature Loss~\cite{geramin2018dfl} uses a context aggregation network, and instead of using the MSE loss between the output and the target, employs a perceptual loss function.
+{\bf Supervised Noise estimation algorithms\quad} Supervised speech denoising algorithms observe, during training, both the noisy sample and the underlying clean samples and learn to map from noisy samples to clean samples.
+The SEGAN method~\cite{pascual2017segan} employs an encoder-decoder architecture, which is trained with an additional GAN loss~\cite{gan}.
+The Wavenet method ~\cite{rethage2018} employs non-causal Wavenet~\cite{wavenet2016} architecture with regression loss rather than discrete softmax output distribution.
+Deep Feature Loss~\cite{geramin2018dfl} method uses a context aggregation network, and instead of using the MSE loss between the output and the target, employs a perceptual loss function.
 The perceptual loss is derived from the deep layer activations of a network that is pre-trained for audio classification tasks.
+The current state-of-the-art method ~\cite{Koizumi2020} learns auxiliary speaker-aware features during train to improve accuracy.
+Further more, they use multi head self attention ~\cite{transformer} for better capture of the noise statistics

-{\bf Deep Image Priors} The DIP method~\cite{dip} can be viewed a regularized inverse-problem method, in which the regularization is given implicitly, by training a deep CNN to fit the data.
-Specifically, a CNN of a given architecture is trained to produce the input image as its output, given a random tensor as the network's input.
-Assuming that the learning algorithm can fit a clean image much faster than it fits a noisy signal, the algorithm is stopped after it starts to fit the given image, but before it fits all of its details.
-In other words, there is a ``noise impedance'' effect that arises from the challenge of fitting the noisy signal, which is unpredictable in nature.
+{\bf Deep Image Priors\quad} In the DIP method~\cite{dip} a CNN of a given architecture is trained to produce the input image as its output, given a random tensor as the network's input.
+Based on the assumption that the CNN fits a clean image much faster than it fits a noisy signal, the algorithm is stopped after it starts to fit the given image, but before it fits all of its details.
+While DIP trains a network to fit the data similarly to our method, we note that the cleaning of audio signals is much more involved.
+In computer vision, the clean image emerges from the learned network simply as its output.
+In contrast, applying this idea to audio, the network produces an output that is unacceptable in quality, which means that the DIP method cannot be successfully applied to audio.
+We also note that while the DIP networks train much faster on a clean image than on a mixed signal that contains both image and noise, in audio, moderate amounts of noise do not significantly change the convergence speed.
+This means that a DIP prior cannot even readily distinguish if the input singal in audio is noisy or not.

+DAP is an audio adapted version of DIP uses harmonic convolutions which take into account the harmonic structure of audio signals~\cite{DAP-2020}.
+Convincing results are shown on added Gaussian noise but the method is not being applied to non-stationary noise signals, which are the common scenario in speech signal corruption and are the type of signals we explore in this paper.